AfshinMoatari/React-Todo/README.md

-# Just a Todo React App(TypeScript) with ASP.
+# Just a basic Todo React App(TypeScript) with ASP.
 NET Web API and SQLite database

 ## Running the client React app